Danny-HIT/HIT_Final_Project/README.md

 Unpack the rar to a folder, and put inside that folder the Python_EIT.py as well.
 Follow the installation steps inside the Python_EIT.py

+*Danny files are the older codes for simplier scans*